luisliz/streak-calendar/README.md

 This project is currently in its experimental/alpha stage and is solely developed by me.
 Any feedback, contributions, or support would be greatly appreciated as I continue to improve and refine it.

+It is hosted on Vercel and free at the moment to ensure accessibility and flexibility.
+With an MIT license, anyone can freely use and adapt it.
+Hosting does have costs, and I may soon need premium services from Convex and Clerk.
+To cover these expenses and sustain development, I plan to introduce an affordable pricing model through Stripe, keeping it significantly cheaper than alternatives.
+Feel free to fork the project and host it on your own to unlock all the features.

 |                   Desktop                    |                       Mobile                       |
 | :------------------------------------------: | :------------------------------------------------: |
 | ![Desktop Dark Mode](public/screen-dark.png) | ![Mobile Dark Mode](public/screen-mobile-dark.png) |